lsig/lsig/README.md

 You can click the Preview link to take a look at your changes.
 --->

-:wave: Hi, I'm Logi Sigurðarson
+🚀: Hi, I'm Logi Sigurðarson

 I'm a software engineering student at Reykjavík University, where I'm ranked in the top 2% of my class.
 I'm passionate about writing clean, efficient code and always strive to improve my skills.